Apprenticeships

 “The apprenticeship continues to play a role in the job that I have today.
 I am now in the position that I manage two apprentices.
 My own experience with this allows me to give them the specialist help and support that they need.

-“If you’re thinking of becoming a wholetime firefighter, definetely give it a go.
+“If you’re thinking of becoming a wholetime firefighter, definitely give it a go.
 When I transferred from on-call to wholetime, I had a good grasp of the things the Service did.
 I believe doing the apprenticeship made me a much more rounded firefighter.”

 Becca Gambrill-Bowers has been with our Service for six years.
 She currently works in our prevention team as a Business Support Assistant and started her career with us as an apprentice.